iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 - :doc:`210404-detached-thread-code-example`

-terminating threads when process exits
+Terminating threads when process exits
 ****************************************

 Terminating individual threads is not part of this API, but on application's responsibility.
 Typically request_exist, thread_event, etc.